libremesh/lime-sdk/README.md

 `./cooker -c ar71xx/generic --flavor=lime_default --profile=tl-wdr4300-v1`

-## Using cooker online
+## Using cooker online with Chef

-cooker can be used also via [online imagebuilder](https://imagebuilder.libremesh.org/imagebuilder) web interface.
-Its source code can be found [here](https://github.com/aparcar/jefe/).
+cooker can be used also via [Chef](https://chef.libremesh.org/) web interface.
+Its source code can be found [here](https://github.com/libremesh/chef/).

 ## Preparing the local environment